EnzymeAD/Enzyme.jl/docs/src/dev_docs.md

 ~/s/Enzyme.jl (master)> julia --project=deps deps/build_local.jl --branch mybranch
 ```

-It can also be used to build Enzyme\_jll from a local copy of Enzyme on your machine, which do not need to be committed to git.
+It can also be used to build Enzyme\_jll from a local copy of Enzyme on your machine, which does not need to be committed to git.

 ```bash
 ~/s/Enzyme.jl (master)> julia --project=deps deps/build_local.jl ../path/to/Enzyme